sybrew/the-seo-framework/readme.txt

 = 4.0.2 =

+TODO rewrite in simpler English: Google just announced their copyright legislation compliance, and with that, they proposed new robots directives.
+The law applies to [French citizens and publishers only](https://france.googleblog.com/2019/09/comment-nous-respectons-le-droit-dauteur.html), but the directives may be effectively applied to websites worldwide.
+Because a relatively small percentage of users are affected, no notification will be sent out.

+TODO In this update, we prepared for the WordPress 5.3 update, we fixed a few bugs, and also added [various improvements](#TODO).

 **For everyone:**

 * **Added:**
+	* Various options regarding new copyright directive legislation compliance for content aggregators.
+		* These options are disabled for sites that upgrade from TSF < 4.0.2.
+		* These options are enabled with a preset default for new sites and sites that reset settings.
+		* Unlike other SEO plugins, which are doing it wrong, these options aren't affected by the indexing state.
+This is a different directive, circumstantially corresponding to but not explicitly modified by indexing.
-	* `noindex` headers are now also added to the XML-RPC pingback request endpoints.
+	* `noindex` robots-headers are now also added to the XML-RPC pingback request endpoints.
 	* When description-generation is disabled (globally or on a per-page basis), you may now get more contextual SEO Bar entries.
 	* More descriptive robots-meta states are added to the SEO Bar for site-wide category and tag directives.
+	* TODO WP 5.3 styling support.
+No other compatibility issues were found.
-* **Changed:**
+* **Improved:**
-	* Plugins that create a CMS on top of the WordPress CMS (which is ludicrous) now play along nicer with The SEO Framework.
-Among which are known to be BuddyPress and The Events Calendar.
-		* We've done this by testing for a valid query ID on seemingly valid post and term queries.
-When no such ID exists, the query is deemed invalid for use, and we disable TSF's SEO output and enhancements for the request.
+	* When known images over 4096 pixels in either width or height are used for social sharing or schema, the biggest version of that image under the limit will be considered.
+	* TODO make the dismissible notice-buttons from a to "button type=button" -> a11y
+		* Non-critical, can be punted, as they aren't perpetual and do auto-dismiss...
 * **Fixed:**
-	* The sitemap(s) (and their stylesheet(s)) can now recognize different symbols for display requests:
+	* The sitemap(s) (and their stylesheet(s)) can now recognize different symbols in the URL for display requests:
 		* ASCII-typed subdirectories with capital letters are now correctly recognized.
 		* UTF8-typed (and URL-encoded) subdirectories (also with mixed case) are now correctly recognized.
 		* The endpoints used are now case-insensitive.
 So, `/SiTeMaP.xMl` should work, including the plain-permalink version thereof.
+	* Unverified plugin conflicts with the new trait loader have been addressed.
+Keyword: Unverified.
+	* Plugins that create a CMS on top of the WordPress CMS (which is ludicrous) now play along nicer with The SEO Framework.
+Among which are known to be BuddyPress and The Events Calendar.
+		* We've done this by testing for a valid query ID on seemingly valid post and term queries.
+When no such ID exists, the query is deemed invalid for use, and we disable TSF's SEO output and enhancements for the request.

 **For translators:**

 * **Added:**
-	* TODO New translations are available regarding the copyright legislation.
+	* New translations are available regarding the copyright legislation.
+* **Updated:**
+	* TODO Translation POT file.
 * **Fixed:**
 	* A typo.